input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 7. GHCJS supported an extended FFI import syntax allowing Javascript code to be inlined (the FFI import string supports templates of Javascript code with placeholders for arguments).
 This hasn't been ported because adding a JavaScript parser to GHC wasn't trivial, and the imported code made no safety guarantees whatsoever.
-For now, only JS function calls are supported.
+For now, only JavaScript function calls are supported.

 8. Any command-line flag introduced by GHCJS has not been ported.
 We didn't make any change to GHC's command line in this work except for adding a `-ddump-js` flag.
 Other options will be added later as needed.

-9. The JS backend itself hasn't been optimized and we even removed some (seemingly random) uses of NFData from GHCJS's code.
-We intend to optimize the JS backend in a principled way (e.g. by first getting evidences with ticky profiles, etc.).
+9. The JavaScript backend itself hasn't been optimized and we even removed some (seemingly random) uses of NFData from GHCJS's code.
+We intend to optimize the JavaScript backend in a principled way (e.g. by first gathering evidence with ticky profiles, etc.).

 ## What's on the JS backend roadmap?